chrisvmiller/randomlyunique/content/data/2018/coffee-quintessence.md

 Title: Coffee Quintessence
 Category: data
 Slug: coffee-quintessence
-Summary: The human race is only one small infrastructure project away from the ideal redolent cup of coffee.
+Summary: The human race is only one small infrastructure project away from the perfect cup of coffee.

 A delicate and playful cup of coffee is one of life's greatest pleasures, but even the distinguished 'Kopi Luwak' lacks a certain *je ne sais quoi*.
 Now, it